gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

 - Necessary infrastructure resources for `ssh` access (such as VMs, firewall rules, etc.) are automatically created and also terminated after usage, but at the latest after the above mentioned max time span.

 ### Non-Goals
-- Restricting access to specific node groups and to have temporary OS users and SSH keys for a user/operator on the shoot worker nodes (for auditing purposes).
-We had the impression that the effort doesn't justify the security improvement (at least for now as the first step; we might reconsider this at a later point in time).
-- Shared bastion host, in case multiple operators want to access the same shoot
-- Use machine controller manager to create the bastion
+- Node-specific access
+- Auditability on operating system level (not only auditing the ssh login, but everything that is done on a node and other respective resources, e.g. by using dedicated operating system users)
+- Reuse of temporarily created necessary infrastructure resources by different users

 ## Proposal

 ### Involved Components
 The following is a list of involved components, that either need to be newly introduced or extended if already existing
 - `gardenctlv2` (or any other client)
-    - Creates `Bastion` resource
+  - Creates `Bastion` resource in the garden cluster, see `Resource
-    - SSH to shoot node through a bastion
+  - Establishes an SSH connection to a shoot node, using a bastion host as proxy
   - Heartbeats / keeps alive the `Bastion` resource during SSH connection
 - Gardener extension provider <infra>
   - Provider specific bastion controller
   - Should be added to gardener-extension-provider-<infra> repos, e.g. https://github.com/gardener/gardener-extension-provider-aws/tree/master/pkg/controller
   - Has the permission to update the `Bastion/status` subresource on the seed cluster
   - Runs on seed (of course)
 - Gardener API Server (`GAPI`)
   - New `operations.gardener.cloud` API Group
   - New resource type `Bastion`
   - New Admission Webhooks for `Bastion` resource
   - `SeedAuthorizer`: The `SeedAuthorizer` and dependency graph needs to be extended to consider the `Bastion` resource https://github.com/gardener/gardener/tree/master/pkg/admissioncontroller/webhooks/auth/seed/graph
 - Gardener Controller Manager (`GCM`)
   - `Bastion` heartbeat controller
     - Cleans up `Bastion` resource on missing heartbeat.
     - Is configured with a `maxLifetime` and `timeToLife` for the `Bastion` resource
 - `gardenlet`
   - Similar to `BackupBucket`s or `BackupEntry`, the `gardenlet` watches the `Bastion` resource in the garden cluster and creates a seed-local `Bastion` resource, on which the provider specific bastion controller acts upon
+- Gardener (RBAC)
+  - The project `admin` role should be extended to allow CRUD operations on the `Bastion` resource.
+The `gardener.cloud:system:project-member-aggregation` `ClusterRole` needs to be updated accordingly (https://github.com/gardener/gardener/blob/master/charts/gardener/controlplane/charts/application/templates/rbac-user.yaml)

 ### SSH Flow
 0. Users should only get the RBAC permission to `create` / `update` `Bastion` resources for a namespace, if they should be allowed to SSH onto the shoot nodes in this namespace.
+A project member with `admin` role will have these permissions.
-1. User/`gardenctlv2` creates `Bastion` resource in garden cluster (see resource example below)
+1. User/`gardenctlv2` creates `Bastion` resource in garden cluster (see [resource example](#resource-example) below)
     - First, gardenctl would figure out the external IP.
 Either by calling an external service (gardenctl (v1) uses https://github.com/gardener/gardenctl/blob/master/pkg/cmd/miscellaneous.go#L226) or by calling a binary that prints the external IP(s) to stdout.
 The binary should be configurable.
 The result is set under `spec.clientIP`
-    - the public PGP key of the user is set under `spec.publicKey`.
+    - the public PGP key of the user is set under `spec.pgpPublicKey`.
 The key that should be used needs to be configured beforehand by the user
     - The targeted shoot is set under `spec.shootRef`
 2. GAPI Admission Control for the `Bastion` resource in the garden cluster
     - Mutating Webhook
-        - according to shootRef, sets the `spec.seedName`
-        - according to shootRef, sets the `spec.providerType`
         - on creation, sets `metadata.annotations["operations.gardener.cloud/created-by"]` according to the user that created the resource
-    - Validating Webhook for the `Bastion` resource
-        - For security reasons, it validates that only the user who created the resource can update the spec so that for example another user cannot sneak in his own ip for the bastion firewall rule and own public PGP key, to be able to decrypt the SSH private key
+        - when `operations.gardener.cloud/operation: keepalive` is set, calculates new `status.expirationDate`
 3. `gardenlet`
     - Watches `Bastion` resource for own seed under api group `operations.gardener.cloud` in the garden cluster
     - Creates `Bastion` custom resource under api group `extensions.gardener.cloud/v1alpha1` in the seed cluster
 4. Gardener extension provider <infra> / Bastion Controller on Seed:
     - With own `Bastion` Custom Resource Definition in the seed under the api group `extensions.gardener.cloud/v1alpha1`
     - Watches `Bastion` custom resources that are created by the `gardenlet` in the seed
-    - Creates SSH key pair in memory.
-Stores the secret key encrypted under `status.id_rsa.enc` using `spec.publicKey`.
-Stores the public key under `status.id_rsa.pub`
     - Controller reads `cloudprovider` credentials from seed-shoot namespace
     - Deploy infrastructure resources
         - Bastion VM.
 User data similar to https://github.com/gardener/gardenctl/blob/1e3e5fa1d5603e2161f45046ba7c6b5b4107369e/pkg/cmd/ssh.go#L160-L171.
-Writes `status.id_rsa.pub` into `authorized_keys` file.
+Writes `status.sshPublicKey` into `authorized_keys` file.
         - create security groups / firewall rules etc.
     - Updates status of `Bastion` resource:
         - With bastion IP under `status.bastionIP`